Q. What is the Difference Between Lactic Acid and Glycolic Acid?

 Q. I overdid the peel and now my skin is super red and flaky and blistering, what do I do now?

-A. Use aloe vera gel and antibiotic cream to help soothe the skin, use only gentle cleaners and creams (Cetaphil is recommended) after your peel.
+A. Use aloe vera gel and antibiotic cream to help soothe the skin, use only gentle cleaners and creams (Cetaphil or cleansing oil is recommended) after your peel.
 Redness can last up to a few hours to several days depending on your skins tolerance.
 Cool compresses will relieve pain.
 Don't forget to wear your sunscreen!

 Q. Nothing happened, what now?